LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 <img src=".data/projrot.jpg" width="200">

-Want to fill en entire map with wall section in a grid pattern?
+Want to fill an entire map with wall sections in a grid pattern?
 No problem, put down a wall section in the bottom right corner of the map and then just do something like this:

 `$ lua path/to/mulin-transform.lua path/to/mymap_save.lua -uct51 --translate 180 10 >| path/to/mymap_save_tmp.lua`